 These are not all the possible side effects of FENSOLVI.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Please see enclosed full Prescribing Information in pocket of this brochure for additional Important Safety Information.
+Please click for full Prescribing Information and additional Important Safety Information.

 Summary